gemesa/rustlink/README.md

 - `cargo` (>=1.68.2)
 - `rustc` (>=1.68.2)

-Both can be installed from the [official site](https://www.rust-lang.org/tools/install).
+Both can be installed from the [official Rust site](https://www.rust-lang.org/tools/install).

 ### How to build and install